rhaid-banyan/shapeshifter-website/README.md

 - Brand-name references on Customers page ("factories producing for…") — phrase so no affiliation is implied
 - Comparison/alternatives pages (phase 2) — Legal before drafting

+**Open items from Shapeshifter's Aug 2026 copy review:**
+- Platform CTA references the "AI upload assistant" — need its URL to link the button (currently goes to Contact)
+- Looping hero video clip idea (1:36–1:45 of the older Prophet film) — parked; needs the MP4 source

 **Technical at production build:**
 - REMOVE the `<meta name="robots" content="noindex, nofollow">` draft tag from every page (added so the draft stays out of search engines while shared via unlisted URL)